 3. Holosun HS510c

 The Holosun 510c sight is the next best red dot sight on the list.
-It is an excellent open-reflex sight with a massive viewing area.
+It is a wonderful open-reflex sight with a huge viewing area.

-I like the large viewing area since it doesn’t make you feel like you’re staring through a little tube like other red dots.
+I like the broad view area since it does not make shooters feel like they’re staring through a very narrow tube like other red dots.
 It has unlimited eye relief.

-The lens of the optics is very clear and has no blue or green tinge to it.
-The sights reticle is also quite clear, and Holosun features what is known as an (MRS) Multiple Reticle System.
+The lens of the optics is super clear and has no green or blue color tint to it.
+The sights reticle is also clear, and Holosun features what is known as an (MRS) Multiple Reticle System.

 This feature means that you may choose between three reticle options: